bsamtleben/color-ctf-walkthroughs/machines/cantaloupe/walkthrough.md

 226 Transfer complete.
 ```

 After terminating the FTP session, we can investigate the files locally on the Kali machine.
-It appears that the only interesting file is `web.kdbx`, which probably is a password database:
+The only interesting file appears to be `web.kdbx`, which is probably a password database:

 ```bash
 # file web.kdbx